In a lather

 My hair curls better and without coaxing now, and I find I have no need for any product to control the frizz of my hair.
 I was encouraged by the progress in my hair and have since also switched from traditional lotion for my skin to extra virgin olive oil which also yields excellent results.
 This is just further proof to me that most hair and body products are unnecessary and in fact less useful than their low-cost counterparts.”

-This buyers' guide is part of a Special Report on Cosmetics & Toiletries.
+This product guide is part of a Special Report on Cosmetics & Toiletries.
 See what's in the rest of the report.